-Excessive production from a geothermal field - in excess of the capacity of the resource to recover - can only be maintained for a relatively short time.
-After a period of prolonged excessive use, production must be brought down to, or below, the level of maximum sustainable use.
-Stepwise development is employed to avoid excessive production.
+Excessive production from a geothermal field can only be maintained for a relatively short time, and can indicate overinvestment in wells and power plant equipment.
+After a period of prolonged overuse, a field operator is forced to reduce the production to the level of maximum sustainable use.
+To avoid excessive production, "stepwise development" is initiated.

-Stepwise development takes into consideration the individual conditions of each geothermal system, and minimises the long-term production cost.
-The cost of drilling is a substantial component, both in the exploration and the development of geothermal fields.
+Stepwise development of geothermal resources is a methodology that takes into consideration the individual conditions of each geothermal system, and minimises the long-term production cost.
+The cost of drilling is a substantial component both in the exploration and the development of geothermal fields.
 With the stepwise development method, production from the field is initiated shortly after the first, successful wells have been drilled.

 The production and response history of the reservoir during the first development step is used to estimate the size of the next development step.
-In this way, favourable conditions are achieved for the timing of the investment in relation to the timing of revenue, resulting in lower long-term production costs than could be achieved by developing the whole field in a single step.
+In this way, favorable conditions are achieved for the timing of the investment in relation to the timing of revenue, resulting in lower long-term production costs than could be achieved by developing the field in one step.

-A combination of the stepwise development method with the concept of sustainable development results in an attractive and economical way to utilize geothermal energy resources.
+Merging the stepwise development method, with the concept of sustainable development of geothermal resources, results in an attractive and economical way to utilize geothermal energy resources.